 You can check if your provider offers Wi-Fi calling, but it’s also important that your phone supports it too.
 If one or both turn out to be incompatible, you could simply use Skype instead.
 Skype is available for most phones and it’s completely free, so long as you're calling another Skype user.

 Chances are that the person you want to call already has a Skype account, but if not, it’s quick and easy to create one, install the app, log in and receive (or make) a phone call over Wi-Fi.

-There are, of course, plenty of alternatives to Skype, such as Whatsapp, Facebook Messenger, Viber, and FaceTime (which works on Apple devices only).
+There are, of course, plenty of alternatives to Skype, such as Whatsapp, Facebook Messenger, Viber, and FaceTime (the last of which works on Apple devices only).
 So if you already chat with someone using one of those apps, you can also call them over Wi-Fi from within your app of choice.

 However, you can’t expect the other person to be connected via Wi-Fi at the exact moment you want to call them, which is why all the UK’s main networks offer Wi-Fi calling:

 EE offers Wi-Fi calling but only to pay monthly customers, and only on certain phones.

 Vodafone provides very similar Wi-Fi calling which supports only certain phones.